 - If you are aware of a genetic problem in either of the partners

-- If you go for natural pregnancy or IVF after 40 years of age
+- In natural pregnancy or IVF after 40 years of age

 2. Anatomical factors